spring-guides/drone-aggregator/README.md

 drone-aggregator is a [Spring Boot](http://projects.spring.io/spring-boot/) application that uses [Jsoup](http://jsoup.org) to elegantly grab every [Getting Started Guide](http://spring.io/guides) and construct a slim and trim table with links to each guide as well as its corresponding drone.io job.

+> **NOTE:** See http://bit.ly/app-mgmt-tools-with-boot for a webinar that walks through this code.

 ## Getting Started

 You first need to [install Spring Boot](https://github.com/spring-projects/spring-boot#installing-the-cli).
 I won't show that here because the instructions behind that link are pretty detailed.
 I'll just assume you got things set up right.